907th/dot-files/README.md

 # dot-files

-My collection of dot-files.
-Seems like it'll always be a "work in progress".
+This is my collection of dot-files.
+It will always be in a "Work In Progress" status, of course.